Morphmatt14/v0-fork-of-cemetery-management-system/PORTAL_FEATURES_ANALYSIS.md

 **Features**:
 - **Add New Client**:
+  - **Automatic Account Creation**: System automatically creates a client account when adding a new client
+  - **Account Credentials**:
+    - Username (employee sets this)
+    - Password (employee sets this)
+  - **Personal Information**:
     - Name
     - Email
     - Phone number
     - Address
+  - **Emergency Contact**:
     - Emergency contact name
     - Emergency contact phone
   - Notes
   - Auto-assigns status as "Active"
   - Creates empty payment history
+  - Client can use the username/password to access the Client Portal

 - **Edit Client**:
   - Update all client information